-Hyperemesis Gravidarum is a debilitating and potentially life-threatening condition of pregnancy.
-It is characterized by persistent and severe nausea and vomiting leading to weight loss, dehydration and malnutrition.
+Hyperemesis Gravidarum (HG) is a debilitating and potentially life-threatening condition of pregnancy.
+HG is characterised by persistent and severe nausea and vomiting leading to weight loss, dehydration and malnutrition.
 It occurs before 22 weeks gestation and must be diagnosed by a health professional to eliminate other causes.

-Current scientific research suggests placental and appetite hormones (GDF15, GFRAL and PGR) as playing the largest role in the aetiology of hyperemesis.
-Additional theories include vitamin deficiencies and elevated thyroxine levels amongst other metabolic changes.
+Current scientific research suggests placental and appetite hormones (GDF15, GFRAL and PGR) as the largest causes of HG. .
+Additional theories for causes of HG include vitamin deficiencies and elevated thyroxine levels amongst other metabolic changes.
 However, many of these existing theories are founded by the understanding these deficiencies co-exist with sufferers of HG.
-Therefore, it is not known if metabolic disturbances are a result or cause of hyperemesis.
+Therefore, it is not known if metabolic disturbances are a result or cause of HG.

 HG can cause significant adverse outcomes on women’s emotional, physical and mental state.
 Treatment of HG can include pharmacological intervention and restoration of lost fluids to prevent further dehydration.

 - diagnosis of HG and elimination of other conditions

 - antiemetic drugs (drugs to relieve the symptoms of nausea)

 Written by Keryn Thompson, RM & IBCLC (L-301766)